 Hello and Welcome!

 I am an Assistant Professor at American University's School of International Service.
 My research investigates how and why political actors create new social, economic and political orders, and the enduring consequences of these endeavors.
-From 2016-2017, I was a Post-Doctoral Research Associate and Lab Manager at the University of Virginia's Politics Experimental Lab.

 The background pictures of my website are my own.
 Each page contains an image of a country that I visited and that also experienced a civil war at some point after 1945.